xmlking/grpc-starter-kit/README.md

 # grpc-starter-kit

 Microservices starter kit for **Golang**, aims to be developer friendly.
+An _open source_ framework for building and deploying distributed applications.
+This template _monorepo_ style project allows you to write your application as a modular monolith and deploy it as a set of microservices.

 [![GoDoc](https://godoc.org/github.com/xmlking/grpc-starter-kit?status.svg)](https://godoc.org/github.com/xmlking/grpc-starter-kit)
 [![Go](https://img.shields.io/github/go-mod/go-version/xmlking/grpc-starter-kit/develop)](https://golang.org/dl/)